philoye/philoye.com/README.markdown

 ## Deployment
 Run `rake deploy`, which will copy the contents of the build directory to your production server.

-## TODO
-I will unlikely ever get around to it, but:

-* Deploy using a git post-commit hook

 ## License
 Content, logos, and photos: All rights reserved.
 Code is MIT licensed.